 What resolution will OSnap! render my final video at?

-Rendered video resolution is dictated by the FIRST image in the time-lapse sequence.
+Rendered video resolution is dictated by the FIRST image in the sequence.
 If you are rendering video from a project that contains many different photos of varying resolutions, make sure that the FIRST photo in the sequence is high resolution in order to achieve a correspondingly high resolution video.
 OSnap! will always render videos at the maximum possible resolution given your device capabilities, but will not render at a higher resolution than the FIRST photo in the sequence.
 Maximum resolution varies depending on the device you are using.
 Below is a table containing max OSnap! video resolutions for common iOS devices:

 I keep receiving the warning, "An error was reported while attempting to take a picture.
 This has likely resulted from a very fast timer interval..."
 Can anything be done about this?